ictnow/qlogman/README.md

 -WhatIf allows you to do a dry run to see what qlogman will do

-qlogman always operates recursively and will traverse all subdirectories under a given log dir looking for logs that match the criteria.
-This behaviour may not be what you want.

 CompressAfter and RemoveAfter can be specified together - for example, you could compress logs older than 7 days, and remove the compressed file after it is older than 30 days.
 Compressing a log preserves the LastWriteTime from the original log so the directory can be sorted.

+Note: qlogman **always** operates recursively and will traverse all subdirectories under a given log dir looking for logs that match the criteria.
+If you have subdirectories under the LogPath that should not be managed then this utility is not appropriate for your use case.

 Examples
 ========